Lithill/Brain-Worms/README.md

    1. Expected behaviour: Worms cannot be seen before animation
    2. Actual bevahiour: Worms can sometimes be seen before animation on bigger screen sizes
    3. Solution:

-   1. Expected behaviour: User can click more than once on each worm whilst it is animated
-   2. Actual bevahiour:
-   3. Solution:

    1. Expected behaviour: